Diana Mosley: Marriages

-The couple rented Wootton Lodge, a country house in Staffordshire which Diana had intended to buy.
-She furnished much of her new home with much of the Swinbrook furniture that her father was selling.
-The Mosleys lived at Wootton Lodge along with their children from 1936 to 1939.
+Between 1936 and 1939 Diana and Mosley rented Wootton Lodge, a country house in Staffordshire.
+She furnished her new home with some of the Swinbrook furniture that her father was selling.

 Nazi Germany

 In 1934, Diana visited Germany with her then 19-year-old sister Unity.
 While there, they attended the first Nuremberg rally after the Nazi rise to power.
-A friend of Hitler's, Unity introduced Diana to him in March 1935.
+Unity, a friend of Adolf Hitler, introduced Diana to him in March 1935.
 They returned for the second rally later that year and were entertained as his guests at the 1935 rally.
-In 1936, he provided a Mercedes-Benz to chauffeur Diana to the Berlin Olympic games.
+In 1936, he provided a Mercedes-Benz to take Diana to the Berlin Olympic games.
 She became well acquainted with Winifred Wagner and Magda Goebbels.

-Diana and Oswald secretly married on 6 October 1936 in the drawing room of Nazi propaganda chief Joseph Goebbels.
-Adolf Hitler, Robert Gordon-Canning and Bill Allen were in attendance.
-The marriage was kept secret until the birth of their first child in 1938.
+Diana and Mosley married secretly on 6 October 1936 in the drawing room of Nazi propaganda chief Joseph Goebbels.
+Hitler, Robert Gordon-Canning and Bill Allen were in attendance.
+The marriage was kept secret until the birth of their first child, Alexander, in 1938.
 In August 1939, Hitler told Diana over lunch that war was inevitable.

-Mosley and Diana had two sons: (Oswald) Alexander Mosley (born 26 November 1938) and Max Rufus Mosley (13 April 1940 – 23 May 2021), president of the Fédération Internationale de l'Automobile (FIA) for 16 years.
+Mosley and Diana had two sons together: (Oswald) Alexander Mosley (born 1938) and Max Rufus Mosley (born 1940).
 Hitler presented the couple with a silver framed picture of himself.
-The Mosleys were interned during much of World War II, under Defence Regulation 18B along with other British fascists including Norah Elam.
+The Mosleys were interned during much of the Second World War, under Defence Regulation 18B, along with other British fascists including Norah Elam.